U.S. regulator wants better deposit data from big banks

 The FDIC’s plan, which the agency’s board will vote on later on Tuesday, asked a long list of questions that banks may comment on.
 Once it has digested any feedback, it may propose a rule and later finalize it.

-Among the banks affected were Bank of America (BAC.N), Morgan Stanley (MS.N) and Wells Fargo (WF.N), and foreign banks such as Barclays (BARC.L) and Santander (SAN.MC).
+Among the banks affected were Bank of America, Morgan Stanley and Wells Fargo, and foreign banks such as Barclays and Santander.